effl-lab/effl-lab.github.io/content/_index.md

 **Join us?** Apply through POSTECH EE or GSAI.
 For details, see [here](/docs/how-to-join/graduate/).

 ### **News**
+- (Oct 2025) Jaeho has been selected as one of the [Top Area Chairs](https://neurips.cc/Conferences/2025/ProgramCommittee) at NeurIPS 2025
 - (Oct 2025) Jaeho will give a talk at [Global AI Frontiers Symposium](https://aifrontiers.kr/)
 - (Oct 2025) Jaeho has been selected as an outstanding young researcher by CICS
 - (Oct 2025) Sangyoon and Minjae will join NAVER AI Residency program, for [K-AI](https://n.news.naver.com/mnews/article/421/0008410332) 🇰🇷